designstem/projects/triangles/index.md

 1. ~first: **find polygons**, and~
 2. ~then: **divide polygons to triangles**~

-~But, of course, this extra step is also something, that we are <f-sidebar src="./math-polygon.md" title="familiar with" width="60vw" />.~
+~But, of course, this is also something, that we are <f-sidebar src="./math-polygon.md" title="familiar with" width="60vw" />.~

 -